kube-rs/kube/README.md

 assert_eq!(fbaz.spec.info, "old baz");
 ```

-Most of the informer/reflector examples does this at the moment (but imports k8s_openapi manually to do it anyway).
+The `node_informer` and `crd_reflector` examples uses this at the moment
+, but some cheating in there by importing k8s_openapi structs manually to do it anyway.
+You normally would define a struct and derive `Deserialize` + `Clone` yourself - but this makes for long examples.
 See the `crd_api` example for more info.

 ## License
 Apache 2.0 licensed.
 See LICENSE for details.